This is the 1st of 4 in a series written in the words of the employees at Concept3D.

 How a map can spotlight safety, inclusion, equality, and accessibility

-Digital inclusion is not just about the underlying code but how that software works in the world to those who use it, all that use it.
+Digital inclusion is not just about the underlying code but how that software works in the world to those who use it, and all that use it.

-Breaking in down into the first on-site impression, resources for those who need accessibility resources, equality, and safety all these elements work in concert within an interactive map to create an inclusive experience.
+Breaking down into the first on-site impression, resources for those who need accessibility resources, equality, and safety all these elements work in concert within an interactive map to create an inclusive experience.

 Quote of the article: